MaggieDaisy/Cocktails_and_Dreams/README.md

 ### **Strategy**

 Potential users of this application are users who have a professional and hobbyist interest in cocktails mixology.
-Site can be very handy for users with basic skills who are looking for approved classic recipes, freestyle ones and for new dream inspirations.
-Site will benefit also users who have already professional skills in bartending and want to share their own idea and get some new fresh overview for other users' recipes.
+The site can be very handy for users with basic skills who are looking for approved classic recipes, freestyle ones, and for new dream inspirations.
+The site will benefit also users who have already professional skills in bartending and want to share their own idea and get some new fresh overview for other users' recipes.

 ### **User Stories**